Tomatoes

 Raw Pack with No Added Liquid

-To pack whole or halved tomatoes raw without any added liquid, wash the tomatoes, take off the skins, and core.
+To pack whole or halved tomatoes raw without any added liquid, wash the tomatoes, remove skins, and core.
 Add the appropriate amount of acid to the jars.
 Press the peeled and cored tomatoes into jars until the remaining space between tomatoes fills up with the juice released from the pressed tomatoes.
 Leave ½-inch headspace between the product and the rim of the jar.
 Remove air bubbles, wipe rims with a damp paper towel or cloth, and add lids.
 Follow the processing directions below for altitudes between 0 to 1,000 feet elevation.

 The table below shows processing times at altitudes of 0 to 1,000 feet.
 Higher altitudes require longer processing times.
 Find your altitude by location and adjust processing times for tomatoes packed raw with no added liquid at the National Center for Home Food Preservation.